overwolf/overwolf.github.io/docs/topics/submit-for-review.md

 ## 2. Submit for review

 After you finish to update the release notes, the "submit for review" button will turn enabled.
-Hitting submit will send it to our QA team and display the message: "Version X was succesfully submited for review".
+Hitting submit will send it to our QA team and display the message: "Version X was successfully submitted for review".

 ![release](../assets/dev-console/submit-review/submit.png)